 Dental Hygiene Plaque Removal

 Your teeth are continually bathed in saliva, which has calcium and other substances that protect teeth; but it also allows deposits to accumulate on teeth.

 This chalky material builds up over time like lime scale in a tea kettle.
 Usually, it is tooth-colored.
 Yet, over time the color will turn from brown to black.
-If this calculus is allowed to remain on your it causes your body to respond negatively, which eats away the gum and bone support around your teeth—leading to periodontal (or gum) disease.
+If this calculus is allowed to remain on your teeth, it causes your body to respond negatively.
+This eats away the gum and bone support around your teeth—leading to periodontal (or gum) disease.